kmontgomery0/huxd-multiagent-interaction/README.md

 Keep users informed without overwhelming them.
 Like a morning songbird or night owl, this chatbot delivers short, digestible insights that feel conversational, calming, and ritualistic — a gentle way to start or end your day.

+### ✨ Key Features

+- **Time-Based Atmosphere**: Dynamic gradient backgrounds shift throughout the day (sunrise → midday → sunset → dusk → night) with a manual slider to adjust the ambiance
+- **Visual Bird Identity**: Each response shows a colored circle with the bird's emoji:
+  - 🕊️ Dove (amber) for uplifting perspectives
+  - 🦉 Owl (purple) for reflective wisdom
+  - 🐦 Wren (blue) for factual clarity
+  - 🐦 Robin (red) for relatable connections
+- **Pie Chart Visualization**: Blended responses show a pie chart circle divided by bird colors
+- **Smart Greeting**: Initial time-appropriate welcome message that disappears after first query
+- **No Greetings in Responses**: All bird responses jump straight to news content — no "Good morning" or pleasantries

 ---

 ### System Overview